Slow Cooker Baked Beans

 The slow cooker can make the same transformation without heating up the stove and, dare I say, make better, creamier beans with less effort.
 Because the slow cooker is designed to cook low and slow but doesn’t heat up enough to sauté the bacon and onions, the only special consideration we’ll make for this method is how we pile in the ingredients.

-Layer Your Slow Cooker for Better Baked Beans
+Key Ingredients in Slow Cooker Baked Beans

-Key Steps for Slow Cooker Baked Beans
+How to Make Slow Cooker Baked Beans

 - Layer the bacon, onion, and beans.
-This sounds complex, but I promise it’s not!
+Layering the beans between the bacon and onions helps get the aromatics the heat they need to soften gently before all their goodness — fat from the bacon, flavor from the onions — is soaked up by the beans.
 Put the bacon right into your slow cooker’s crock, then pour the beans on top and finally sprinkle on the onions.
 After you mix up the cooking liquid, pour it over the beans and resist the urge to stir before you begin cooking.

 - Mix the cooking liquid well.
 Because we want to avoid stirring the contents of the slow cooker for the first few hours, make sure the cooking liquid — in this case, water, molasses, brown sugar, and tomato paste — is whisked well before pouring it over the beans.